SiGiL-Cpp/CppCraft/pages/06-operations.md

 represent.
 In this case, 36 below 0 is 35 below the maximum value.

-2. The last case is when the signed type outranks the unsigned type, but is not wide enough represent all the unsigned values.
+2. The last case is when the signed type outranks the unsigned type, but is not wide enough to represent all the unsigned values.
 This can happen because the rank is independent from the architecture, while the size depends on it.
 So a signed `long long` type outranks an `unsigned long` even if they are the same size.
 In this case, both operands are converted into a new type: the unsigned version of the signed type.
-In the `long long` and `unsigned long` case: `unsigned long long`.
+In the `long long` and `unsigned long` case:
+`unsigned long long`.

 ```playground: Signed outranks Unsigned
 id: signed-unsigned